Serverless Architecture For Startups

 Cost Optimization Strategies

-• Monitor Usage: Use cloud monitoring tools to track resource consumption.
+• Monitor Usage: Use tools like AWS Cost Explorer or Google Cloud Billing to track expenses.

-• Leverage Free Tiers: Take advantage of free-tier offerings from cloud providers.
+• Leverage Free Tiers: Take advantage of free usage tiers offered by cloud providers.

 Examples of serverless architecture for startups